 Savi's Workshop Pricing and Logistics

 Let's just get it out of the way.
 At $199.99 plus tax, this experience is a bit of an investment.
 (In case that number looks lower than fall 2022 pricing, the price actually dropped back down after a brief rise.)
-You're paying to build your own lightsaber out of one four different handle, or hilt, styles and then customizable options under the tutelage of the all-knowing "scrap-metal Gatherers" in their super-secret workshop.
+You're paying to build your own lightsaber out of one of four different handle, or hilt, styles, then adding customizable options under the tutelage of the all-knowing "scrap-metal Gatherers" in their super-secret workshop.
 While these lightsabers are hefty, well-made items (way beyond what we'd consider a toy), you're mostly paying for the experience of building the lightsaber in the workshop, and it is sooooooo cool!
-Now you practical momma and poppa frogs may have your doubts about that price, but trust me, you're going to be toadally blown away by just how moving the experience at Savi's Workshop is.
+Now you practical momma and poppa frogs may have your doubts about that price, but trust me, you're going to be toadally blown away by just how moving this 20-minute experience at Savi's Workshop is.

 But is it really worth it?
 If you have a budding padawan in your midst and can afford it, we overwhelmingly think the answer is yes.
-Of course, if you're whole family wants to build lightsabers, you will want to budget for this!
+Of course, if your whole family wants to build lightsabers, you will want to budget for this!
 It's important to note that only two guests can attend the experience with the builder, so this is another logistic you'll want to work out ahead of time if you are visiting with two padawans.

 How to Make a Reservation for Building a Lightsaber at Savi's Workshop